HiveTechFootWear/FootCommerce/README.md

-# HiveTechFootWear in React & Redux + Django
+# FootCommerce in React & Redux + Django

 ```
-HiveTechFootWear, with a frontend built in React & Redux and a backend built in Django API.
+FootCommerce, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo